Pedestal desk

 When a pedestal desk is doubled in size to form a nearly square working surface, and drawers are put on both sides to accommodate two users at the same time, it becomes a partners desk.
 Thomas Chippendale gives designs for such tables, which were generally used in libraries, as writing tables in The Gentleman and Cabinet-Maker's Director (1753–4 and 1762).

 Pedestal desks made of steel sheet metal were introduced in 1946 and were popular in America until the 1970s.
-Called tanker desks, they were used in institutions such as schools and business and government offices.
+Called tanker desks, these products of the post-war economy with excess of steel and processing facilities for it, were used in institutions such as schools and business and government offices.

 When the pedestal desk form is cut to about two thirds of its normal width, and one of the pedestals is replaced by legs, this is then called a right pedestal desk or a left pedestal desk, depending on the position of the pedestal.
 This kind of form is common for a student desk.

 The pedestal desk is also one of the two principal forms of the big campaign desk, used by the military in the past.
 It can then be considered a portable desk in a limited way since the writing surface could be easily separated from the pedestals, to facilitate transport.
 The three separate elements were often fitted with large handles on the sides.